shivangpatel83/Landing_page/README.md

 - **.fs-#** - *for changing the Font size based on the requirment scale from 1-6*

 *These Projects are only a demo of the Netflix Home page that holds the same design pattern as Netflix has like Sliders, Hover and Transition effects.*
 *For the icons I use use font awesome.
-After successful login, create your kit and use it in head tag. link here for visit :- [Font Awesome](https://fontawesome.com/)*
+After successful login, create your kit and use it in head tag.
+Link here for visit :- [Font Awesome](https://fontawesome.com/)*

 **NOTE :** *Both Design pages shares the same Assets folder **images** and **videos**.*
 ***